Loneliness and how to beat it

 The sad truth for many of us today is we are all connected on social media but are we really connected to people?
 We comment and like on posts but are we really feeling connected and a part of other peoples lives.
 The study above of 39% of people feeling lonely is a sad sign of how things are, despite the online social networks present today more than ever.
 Does social media help connection?
 The answer is two fold, yes it helps, but it is a small piece of the pie and should never be relied on.
 It is nice to have but we still have to put ourselves out there and physically be around people.

-You might also like Relationships & First Dates HERE
+You might also like to hear our podcast on Relationships & First Dates

 How to beat loneliness 10 tips: